 After new lab tests, the second doctor can help you determine a cause and diagnosis for your illness.
 You should compare the results from your first and second doctor to look at similarities and difference.

 If you are able to prove that the medical professional has committed medical misdiagnosis using the three factors mentioned above, you would be able to receive money for all of the resulting damages.

 You can get reimbursement for hospital bills, medications, and other treatment costs.
 You can also receive money as compensation for lost wages.

 The amount of compensation widely varies depending on the damages incurred and the doctor or hospital that would pay.
 Make sure to present all of the expenses that your misdiagnosis has caused so you can get proper compensation.
 An incorrect or delayed diagnosis can lead to serious injury or wrongful death.
-The medical malpractice lawyers from Wolf & Pravato will investigate your claim, hire expert witnesses if necessary and do what it takes to prove your case.
-Contact the West Palm Beach misdiagnosis lawyers from Wolf & Pravato – 1-954-633-8270.
+The medical malpractice lawyers from the law office of Wolf & Pravato will investigate your claim, hire expert witnesses if necessary and do what it takes to prove your case.
+Contact the misdiagnosis lawyers from Wolf & Pravato – 1-954-633-8270.